 Tracking Guide

-- Purchase the shipping label with EasyPost, which includes a free Tracker.
+Trackerobject. - Purchasing a shipping label through EasyPost, which automatically generates a Tracker.

-- Sign up for an EasyPost account or log in to an existing account.
+- Sign up or log in to an existing EasyPost account.

-- Setup your webhook URLs for Test Mode and Production Mode.
+- Configured webhook URLs for Test and Production mode.

 1curl -X POST https://api.easypost.com/v2/trackers \